The Jordanaires: Early years

 The group was formed by brothers Monty and Bill Matthews, both of whom were evangelists, in the late 1940s.
-The original lineup included Bill Matthews, Monty Matthews, Bob Hubbard (baritone), Culley Holt (bass vocals), soon joined by pianist Bob Money.
+The original lineup included Bill Matthews, Monty Matthews, Bob Hubbard (baritone), and Culley Holt (bass vocals), who were soon joined by pianist Bob Money.
 By 1949, the group members had moved from Springfield, Missouri to Nashville, Tennessee.

 They became members of the Grand Ole Opry in 1949, where they frequently provided harmony and backing vocals for Opry "headliner" Red Foley.
-In the early 1950s, the group featured many lineup changes.
+In the early 1950s, the group had many lineup changes.
 Pianist Bob Money was replaced by Gordon Stoker, and founding members Bill and Monty Matthews left the group and moved back to Missouri.
-Stoker began singing with the group, taking on lead vocal and tenor roles, and new members Neal Matthews, Jr. (second tenor, and unrelated to Bill and Monty Matthews), Hoyt Hawkins (baritone), and Hugh Jarrett (bass vocals) joined in the early-to-mid-1950s.
+Stoker, who had been playing piano, also began singing with the group, taking on lead vocal and tenor roles, and new members Neal Matthews, Jr. (second tenor, and unrelated to Bill and Monty Matthews), Hoyt Hawkins (baritone), and Hugh Jarrett (bass vocals) joined in the early-to-mid-1950s.

-Sister Rosetta Tharpe toured with the vocal group the Jordanaires in the late forties and early fifties, one of the first multiracial gospel pairings.
+Sister Rosetta Tharpe toured with the Jordanaires in the late forties and early fifties, one of the first multiracial gospel pairings.

-They recorded for Capitol Records in the early 1950s, and began providing vocal accompaniment behind solo singers in Nashville, Tennessee.
+They recorded for Capitol Records in the early 1950s, and began providing vocal accompaniment behind solo singers in Nashville.

 The quartet became well known in the Southern gospel genre, and what made them stand out from other quartets of that time was how they would bring spirituals (such as "Dry Bones") to a predominantly white audience.
 While continuing to turn out gospel albums of their own, the group became better known for the signature background harmonies they provided on dozens of secular records.

 In the late 1950s, member Neal Matthews, Jr. created the Nashville Number System for the Jordanaires (and the Nashville A-Team) to use to make recording easier and simplify any potential key changes during recording.